lara-tais/the-mission/README.md

   * Danger Zone: Includes trucks with lapsed or rejected permits

 ## Stack
-  * Elixir/Phoenix API (single endpoint at this point: /api/trucks/)
+  * Elixir/Phoenix API (single endpoint at /api/trucks/)
   * SQLite DB: The file is included so you don't need to seed it, just run the project (Though the seeding script is included in /priv/repo/seeds.exs).
 Move to PostgreSQL for production.
   * Completely decoupled HTML/JS frontend: though it's served from the same project for ease of use.
 Access it at /
-  * Leaflet.JS to graph the trucks on a map
+  * Leaflet.js to graph the trucks on a map
+  * Basic test suite

 ## How to Run
 ```